-NOTE 5 - CONCENTRATION OF CREDIT RISK:
+NOTE 5 - CONCENTRATION RISK:

 Substantially all of the Company's trade accounts receivable result from crude oil and natural gas sales or joint interest billings to its working interest partners.
-This concentration of customers and joint interest owners may impact the Company's overall credit risk, as these entities could be affected by similar changes in economic conditions including lower crude oil prices as well as other related factors.
+This concentration of customers and joint interest owners may impact the Company's overall credit risk as these entities could be affected by similar changes in economic conditions including lower crude oil prices as well as other related factors.
 Trade accounts receivable are generally not collateralized.

-At the Company's East Slopes project in California, there is only one buyer for the purchase of crude oil production.
+At the Company's East Slopes project in California there is only one buyer available for the purchase of crude oil production.
 The Company has no natural gas production in California.
-At May 31, 2018 and February 28, 2018 this one customer represented 100.0% of crude oil sales receivable.
+At August 31, 2018 and February 28, 2018 this one customer represented 100.0% of the crude oil sales receivable balance.
 If this buyer is unable to resell its products or if they lose a significant sales contract, the Company may incur difficulties in selling its crude oil production.

-The Company's accounts receivable balances from California crude oil sales of \$106,652 and \$104,840 at May 31, 2018 and February 28, 2018, respectively were from one customer, Plains Marketing.
-Crude oil sales receivables balances at May 31, 2018 and February 28, 2018 represent crude oil sales that occurred in May and February 2018, respectively.
+The Company's accounts receivable balances from California crude oil sales of \$125,016 and \$104,840 at August 31, 2018 and February 28, 2018, respectively were from one customer, Plains Marketing and represent crude oil sales that occurred in August and February 2018, respectively.

-Joint interest participant receivables balances of \$96,464 and \$58,452 at May 31, 2018 and February 28, 2018, respectively represent amounts due from working interest partners in California, where the Company is the Operator.
-There were no allowances for doubtful accounts for the Company's trade accounts receivable at May 31, 2018 and February 28, 2018, as the joint interest owners have a history of paying their obligations.
+Joint interest participant receivables balances of \$53,104 and \$58,452 at August 31, 2018 and February 28, 2018, respectively represent amounts due from working interest partners in California, where the Company is the Operator.
+There were no allowances for doubtful accounts for the Company's trade accounts receivable at August 31, 2018 and February 28, 2018 as the joint interest owners have a history of paying their obligations.

-At May 31, 2018, the Company owed its principal lender, Maximilian Resources LLC, a Delaware limited liability company and successor by assignment to Maximilian Investors LLC (either party, as appropriate, is referred to in these notes to the financial statements as "Maximilian"), an aggregate \$11.5 million or approximately 67.8% of the Company's total debt.
+At August 31, 2018, the Company owed our principal lender, Maximilian Resources LLC, a Delaware limited liability company and successor by assignment to Maximilian Investors LLC (either party, as appropriate, is referred to in these notes to the financial statements as "Maximilian"), an aggregate \$12.1 million or approximately 68.9% of the Company's total debt.
 The Company is currently considered to be in default on its credit facility loan with Maximilian.
 As a result of this concentration of debt, the Company may be susceptible to any economic challenges faced by Maximilian, which is currently in receivership.
 For further information on the Maximilian credit facility and loan balances refer to Note 9.